Nathaniel Clyne: Return to Crystal Palace

 After leaving Liverpool, Clyne trained with Crystal Palace in an attempt to regain fitness and was registered as a triallist in order to make appearances for the under-23 team.
 On 14 October 2020, he joined the club on a short-term contract.
 He made his debut ten days later in a 2–1 win at Fulham.
 On 25 January 2021, Clyne signed a contract extension to remain at the club until the end of the 2020–21 season.

 On 6 August 2021, Clyne signed a new one-year contract with Crystal Palace and in June 2022, he signed a further contract extension keeping him at the club until 2023.
+In June 2023, Clyne signed a one-year extension to his contract, keeping him at the club until 2024.
+On 5 June 2024, the club said the player had signed another year-long extension.
+He was an unused substitute as Palace won the 2025 FA Cup final against Manchester City on 17 May 2025 for the club's, and Clyne's, first ever trophy.
+Following Joel Ward's departure that summer, he became the last remaining Palace player to have represented the club in the second division.

 International career

 Clyne was born in England and is of Grenadian descent.

 On 2 October 2014, Clyne was named in the England squad for the UEFA Euro 2016 qualifiers against San Marino and Estonia later that month.
 He was an unused substitute in both matches.
 Clyne said "My aim, now, is to try to make myself first choice for Euro 2016.
 That's what I'm going to keep pushing for."
 On 15 November, he made his full international debut in a home qualifier against Slovenia, playing the full 90 minutes of a 3–1 victory.
 Clyne went on to establish himself as first-choice right-back for England, appearing in five of their last six qualifiers.